10 Tips for Staying Warm on Cold-Weather Hikes

 Use a Neck Gaiter or Scarf

 In addition to wearing a hat or beanie, protecting your neck is also important for staying warm.
 A neck gaiter or scarf can help trap heat and prevent cold air from entering your jacket.
 Choose a neck gaiter or scarf made of thick material that can be wrapped around your neck snugly.
-Fleece or wool options are excellent choices, as they provide superior insulation and can be easily adjusted for .
+Fleece or wool options are excellent choices, as they provide superior insulation and can be easily adjusted for comfort.

 Don't Forget Your Legs